 On-line: Via the Web (https).
 The certificate applicant submits an application via a secure on-line link according to a procedure provided by GlobalSign.
 Additional documentation in support of the application may be required so that GlobalSign verifies the identity of the applicant.
 The applicant submits to GlobalSign such additional documentation.
-The applicant must in person appear in front of a GlobalSign RA or LRA.
-Upon verification of identity, GlobalSign issues the certificate and sends a notice to the applicant. to the e-mail address from which the certificate application had originated.
+The applicant must appear in person in front of a GlobalSign RA or LRA.
+Upon verification of identity, GlobalSign issues the certificate and sends a notice to the applicant's e-mail address from which the certificate application had originated.
 The applicant downloads and installs the certificate to its device.
-The applicant must notify GlobalSign of any inaccuracy or defect in a certificate promptly after receipt of the certificate or earlier notice of information to be included in the certificate.
+The applicant must notify GlobalSign of any inaccuracy or defect in a certificate promptly after receipt of the certificate.

 API: The certificate applicant submits an appropriately formatted certificate request via an approved API (Application Programming Interface) to GlobalSign.
 Additional documentation in support of the application may be required to verify the identity of the applicant.
-If necessary, the applicant submits to GlobalSign or a GlobalSign approved Registration Authority such additional documentation.
-Upon verification of identity, GlobalSign either directly or via the API issues the certificate or sends such certificate to the e-mail address from which the certificate application had originated.
-The certificate applicant must promptly notify GlobalSign or the Registration Authority of any inaccuracy or defect in a certificate or earlier notice of the information to be included in the certificate.
+If necessary, the applicant submits to GlobalSign such additional documentation.
+Upon verification of identity, GlobalSign either directly or via the API issues the certificate or sends such certificate to the email address from which the certificate application had originated.
+The certificate applicant must promptly notify GlobalSign of any inaccuracy or defect in a certificate.